 The first thing most IT security pros think when they read, “DLP is a program or a process — not a product,” is, “A program sounds a lot more complicated and expensive than a product.”
 But that doesn’t have to be the case.
 In my last blog, I outlined 10 key steps to building a simplified insider threat program that’s based around three key workflows: departing employees, organizational change and high-risk employees.
-We believe these three scenarios account for 80% of insider threat.
+We believe these three scenarios account for 80% of insider threats.

 Today, we’re diving into the first workflow: departing employees.